alermol/BI_2021_Music_Classifier/README.md

 ## Description

-Script for music classification made as a part of a Python project in the Bioinformatics Institute in 2021
+Script for music classification made as a part of a Python project in the Bioinformatics Institute in 2021.

-The script based on Random Forest Classificator and able to recognize following
+The script based on Random Forest Classificator and is able to recognize following
 genres:

 * Country music
 * Pop music
-* Hip hop music
+* Hip-hop music
 * Rock music
 * Metal
 * Classical music